Longreach (Qld)

 Longreach has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of the suburb of Longreach (Qld) is around 3,237, reflecting an increase of 113 people since the 2021 Census.
-This increase represents a growth rate of approximately 3.6%.
-The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses, is 3,223.
-This results in a density ratio of 0.10 persons per square kilometer.
-Over the past decade, Longreach has shown resilient growth patterns with an annual growth rate of -0.7%, outperforming its SA3 area.
-Overseas migration contributed approximately 60% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Longreach (Qld) is estimated at around 3,206 as of May 2026.
+This reflects an increase of 82 people since the 2021 Census, which reported a population of 3,124 people.
+The change is inferred from the resident population of 3,198 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 49 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.10 persons per square kilometer.
+Over the past decade, Longreach has demonstrated resilient growth patterns with a -0.4% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 60.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-According to this methodology, the population of Longreach is projected to decrease by 106 persons by 2041, while specific age cohorts like the 75-84 group are anticipated to grow by 85 people during this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the area's population expected to contract by 149 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 66 people.

 Frequently Asked Questions - Population